-Huawei P10 Plus vs iPhone 7 Plus Camera Shootout: Pro Controls v Ease Of Use
+Huawei P10 Plus Vs. iPhone 7 Plus Camera Shootout: Pro Controls Vs. Ease Of Use

 — Huawei Mobile MY (@HuaweiMobileMY) March 2, 2017

 The Huawei P10 Plus’s dual sensors, however, are truly formidable when shifted to Pro mode.
-In this configuration, users of the device would be able to access and modify the dual cameras’ ISO, shutter speed and other settings.
+In this configuration, users of the device would be able to access and modify the dual cameras’ ISO, shutter speed, and other settings.
 This particular feature, notably, is not present in the iPhone 7 Plus, which relies more on the device’s own algorithms to determine which settings to utilize when taking pictures.

 Overall, the Huawei P10 Plus’ cameras are among the best sensors currently available in the market.
 Coupled with its Pro mode, the device’s Leica-branded lenses really do shine.
 However, the nature of the P10 Plus’ cameras requires its users to have some form of knowledge about basic photography.
 Thus, while exceptional in its own way, the P10’s dual-cameras are not for everyone.